kylerove/pediatricurologybook/_chapters/11-64_clinical-informatics.md

 Clinical informaticists are well positioned to positively impact this by encouraging the use of and creating documentation templates within the EMR.
 Why is this important?
 Too often, clinicians repeat mundane tasks over and over, without realizing or understanding that the EMR can automate tasks and work.
 A great example of this is when patients with common pediatric urology problems are seen in clinic (e.g., hypospadias, hydronephrosis, vesicoureteral reflux, bowel and bladder dysfunction).
 If you find yourself having the same conversation with patients and families and presenting similar options, a clinical note template can turn 10 minutes "re-creating the wheel" to document said conversation into a 30--60 second exercise of filling out key details in a clinical note template that is saved in the EMR.

-**Table 3**{:#table-3}{:.table-number} provides a list of new patient ***shared*** note template outpatient phenotypes at my organization.
+[Table 3](#table-3){:.table-link} provides a list of new patient ***shared*** note template outpatient phenotypes at my organization.
 Note the word ***shared***: Our group has elected to create this shared resource to all providers.
 The benefit of sharing is that we have standardized the documentation for \~95% of new patients, which fall into this list, and all providers benefit as issues are corrected and the template is refined.

 **Table 3**{:#table-3}{:.table-number} List of new patient shared note templates at Children's Hospital Colorado as of 2023.